atomicobject/to_api/README.md

 ### If I have to implement to\_api, what does the gem do for me?

-The gem provides to\_api for common ruby classes, allowing simple conversion to json, xml, yaml, etc. Hash and Enumerable transform all their contents, allowing your data objects to simply call to\_api on a hash of relevant attributes.
+The gem provides to\_api for common Ruby classes, allowing simple conversion to json, xml, yaml, etc. Hash and Enumerable transform all their contents, allowing your data objects to simply call to\_api on a hash of relevant attributes.

 Fixnum, String, DateTime, Symbol, and NilClass are also provided.